Last updated: 26/06/2014

 DESCRIBE ANY RESTRICTIONS ON ACCEPTING A NEW CLIENT.

-There are no express restrictions on accepting new clients.
+There are no express restrictions on accepting new clients, except sanction lists which of course have to be followed.
 However, the general obligations to report any suspicious transaction remains.
-According to the new DDA, this STR obligation now applies even before a contractual relationship is entered into.
+According to the DDA, this STR obligation applies even before a contractual relationship is entered into.

 ARE THERE ONGOING MONITORING REQUIREMENTS FOR EXISTING CLIENTS?
 IF YES, PLEASE DESCRIBE.